andersonberg/blog/content/learning-how-to-learn.md

 ### How can I build a chunk?

-First step is to FOCUS in the information you want to process.
+First step is to **FOCUS** in the information you want to process.
-Second, is to UNDERSTAND the basic idea of what you are learning.
+Second, is to **UNDERSTAND the basic idea** of what you are learning.
+You can do that by doing a **rapid picture walk through** a chapter. **Glancing** at pictures and section headings.
 Third step of the process of create a chunk is to know the CONTEXT.
-That way you can learn both how and when use the chunk.
+That way you can learn both **how and when** use the chunk.
 At last, PRACTICE helps you to expand the neural network, allowing you to consolidate the chunk and make it more accessible.